 Far into night He watches the gleam of the lessening light Fixed on the dangerous island height That bars the harbor he loves from sight.
-And he wishes, at dawn, he could tell the tale Of how they weathered the southwest gale, To brighten the cheek that had grown so pale With a wakeful night among spectres grim Terrors for him.
+And he wishes, at dawn, he could tell the Of how they weathered the southwest gale, To brighten the cheek that had grown so With a wakeful night among spectres grim-Terrors for him.
+Yo-heave-vo!

-Yo-heave-yo!
 Here's the bank where the fishermen go.
 Over the schooner's side they throw Tackle and bait to the deeps below.
-And Skipper Ben in the water sees, When its ripples curl to the light land breeze.
-Something that stirs like his apple trees, And two soft eyes that beneath them swim, Lifted to him.

-Hear the wind roar, And the rain through the slit sails tear and pour!

-"Steady! we'll scud by the Cape Ann shore, Then hark to the Beverly bells once more!"
-And each man worked with the will of ten; While up in the rigging, now and then, The lightning glared in the face of Ben, Turned to the black horizon's rim, Scowling on him.
-Into his brain Burned with the iron of hopeless pain, Two thoughts that grapple and eyes that strain.

-Pierces the memory, cruel and vain-Never again shall be walk at ease Under the blossoming apple trees That whisper and sway to the sunset breeze.
-While soft eyes float where the sea gulls Gazing with him.
+And Skipper Ben in the water sees, When its ripples curl to the light land Something that stirs like his apple trees, And two soft eyes that beneath them swim, Lifted to him.
+Hear the wind roar, And the rain through the slit sails tear and 'Steady! we'll scud by the Cape Ann shore, Then hark to the Beverly bells once more!"
+And each man worked with the will of ten: While up in the rigging, now and then, The lightning glared in the face of Ben, Turned to the black horizon's rim, Scowling on him.
+Into his brain Burned with the iron of hopeless pain.
+Into thoughts that grapple and eyes that Pierces the memory, cruel and vain-Never again shall he walk at ease Under the blossoming apple trees That whisper and sway to the sunset breeze, While soft eyes float where the sea gulls Gazing with him.

-skim.
+How they went down Never was known in the still old town.
+With the look of despair that was half a Faced his fate in the furious night-Faced the mad biliows with hunger white, Just within hail of the beacon light That shone on a woman sweet and trim.
+Waiting for him.
+Beverly bells Ring to the tide as it ebbs and swells!
+His was the anguish a moment tells-The passionate sorrow death quickly knells.
+But the wearing wash of a lifelong woe Is left for the desolate heart to know Whose tides with the dull years come and Till hope drifts dead to its stagnant brim, Thinking of him. .
+Poor lone Hannah.
+Sitting at the window binding shoes, Faded, wrinkled.
+Sitting, stitching, in a mournful muse, Bright-eyed beauty once was she, When the bloom was on the tree; Spring and Winter.
+Hannah's at the window, binding shoes.
+Not a neighbor Passing nod or answer will refuse To her whisper: "Is there from the fishers any news?"
+Oh, her heart's adrift with one On an endless voyage gone!
+Night and morning.
+Hannah's at the window, binding shoes.
+'Tis November.
+Now no tear her wasted cheek bedews.
+From Newfoundland Not a sail returning will she lose, Whispering hoarsely, "Fishermen, Have you, have you heard of Ben?"
+Old with watching, Hannah's at the window, binding shoes.
+Twenty Winters Bleach and tear the ragged shore she views.
+Twenty seasons-Never one has brought her any news.
+Still her dim eyes silently Chase the white sails o'er the sea.
+Hopeless, faithful, Hannah's at the window, binding shoes. -[Lucy Larcom.
+SAVED BY A CALF.